topi314/LavaSrc/README.md

       countryCode: "US" # the country code you want to use for filtering the artists top tracks.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
     applemusic:
       countryCode: "US" # the country code you want to use for filtering the artists top tracks and language.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+      mediaAPIToken: "..." # Can be used to bypass the auto token fetching which is likely to break again in the future
     deezer:
       masterDecryptionKey: "your master decryption key" # the master key used for decrypting the deezer tracks. (yes this is not here you need to get it from somewhere else)
     yandexmusic: